callstackincubator/rock/CONTRIBUTING.md

 ## Publishing workflow

-This part is for maintainers only, documenting steps to manually publish the packages with Nx.
+This part is for maintainers only, documenting steps to manually publish the packages with Changesets.

 ### Stable version